suvrangshu-barua/suvrangshu-barua.github.io/_project/project-1.md

 ### **Project: Path Tracer Implementation**

 #### **Overview**
-I developed a **path tracer** from scratch as part of a computer graphics course, following a tutorial from Chalmers University of Technology.
+A **path tracer** developed from scratch as part of computer graphics course at Chalmers University of Technology.
 This physically-based rendering engine simulates light behavior in 3D scenes to generate realistic images, demonstrating my understanding of ray tracing, material modeling, and advanced rendering techniques.

 #### **Key Features**
 - **Ray Tracing Core**: Implemented ray generation, intersection testing, and recursive shading for global illumination.